 In the ancient Americas, skilled craftspeople made luxurious objects for ritual and regalia from their culture’s most prized materials.
 Jade, rather than gold, was the most precious substance to the Olmecs and the Maya in Mesoamerica; and the Incas and their predecessors in the Andes valued feathers and textiles above all.
 Golden Kingdoms: Luxury and Legacy in the Ancient Americas is an exhibition that traces the development of the luxury arts from 1200 BC to the beginnings of European colonization in the sixteenth century.

-We recently sat down with two of the exhibition curators, Kim Richter from the Getty Research Institute (at left in the photo below) and Joanne Pillsbury from the Met (center), along with project’s research assistant Emma Turner-Trujillo (right), to answer your questions that came to us on Instagram.
+We recently sat down with two of the exhibition curators, Kim Richter from the Getty Research Institute (at left in the photo above) and Joanne Pillsbury from the Met (center), along with project’s research assistant Emma Turner-Trujillo (right), to answer your questions that came to us on Instagram.

 Questions ranging from how nose, ear, and lip ornaments were worn to the meaning of “divine excrement” are organized and answered below.